airamhr9/citrine/README.md

 It currently offers suppport for OpenID Connect, simple JWT validation, or a custom authentication method, with other options comming in the future.
 With the current API, it provides the flexibility of choosing different authentication methods for any request or just assigning a default behaviour for all.
+You can add multiple request matchers to a single SecurityRule by calling the matching_requests method multiple times.

 ##### Configuration as an OpenID Connect resource server